modelab/grasshopper-primer/en/1-foundations/1-2/5_the-grasshopper-definition.md

 3. Divide the curve into 13 equal segments.
 4. Run the parameter values at each curve division point through the graph.
 5. Multiply each value by 27.
-6. Draw a circle at each division point along th ecurve, normal to the tangent vector at each pont, with a radius defined by the parameter values (t) modified by the graph mapper and multiplied by 27.
+6. Draw a circle at each division point along the curve, normal to the tangent vector at each pont, with a radius defined by the parameter values (t) modified by the graph mapper and multiplied by 27.
 7. Loft a surface between the circles

 ![IMAGE](images/1-2-5/1-2-5_003-lofted-variable-circles.png)